City-of-Bloomington/rentrocket/README.md

     SETTINGS_MODE='prod'

-Creating initial migrations with South:
+Creating initial migrations with South
 ------------------------------------------

 Shouldn't need to do this often / ever: